-Our school Wellbeing Team consists of a Wellbeing Teacher, Mental Health Educator and School Chaplain.
+Our school Wellbeing Team consists of a Mental Health Wellbeing Leader and a School Chaplain.

 The Wellbeing Team support students and families with wellbeing and mental health needs and work closely with classroom teachers and school leadership.